vishnuabhi4/Data-Structure-JS/Array/Exercise-median-of-two-sorted-array.md

 console.log(nums1); // Output: [4, 5, 6]
 console.log(nums2); // Output: [1, 2, 3]
 ```
+### `Destructuring assignment`
+* allows you to extract values from arrays or properties from objects and assign them to variables in a more concise way.
+In this case, the array [getLeft(nums1, mid1), getLeft(nums2, mid2)] is being destructured into two variables, aLeft and bLeft, respectively 1

 ### `let [left, right] = [0, nums1.length - 1];`
 * It assigns the value of 0 to left and the value of nums1.length - 1 to right using array destructuring 12.
 * The square brackets [ ] create an array with two elements, where the first element is 0 and the second element is nums1.length - 1.